sebastian-ahmed/stock_tools/README.md

 ```
 python process.py --infile stocks.csv --fetch_quotes
 ```
-This will generate the default report file `sales.txt` which includes the values and gains of resulting holdings based on current stock prices
+This will generate the default report file `sales.txt` which includes the values and gains of resulting holdings based on current stock prices.
+In addition to this, the following files are created which capture just the sales summary table:
+- `sales.json` : A serialized version of the sales output table in JSON format.
+- `sales.html` : A HTML output version of the sales output table

+Note that the base-name `sales` can be changed using the `--outfile` command line argument

 Full usage can be printed via the `--help` command line option, and is show here for convenience:
 ```